 - free will/determinism

-- (sugar, spice, all things nice/slugs, snails, puppy dogs’ tails)
+- sugar, spice, all things nice/slugs, snails, puppy dogs’ tails

 Unlike Doctor who/Daleks, this one is used for actual decision making and public debate outside of Tumblr, so it bears looking in to.

-To recycle a common analogy, imagine a computer science where the central questions were ones like: “can do word processing on my laptop because of hardware or because of software?”, or if I tried to represent the “contribution” of “hardware factors” versus “software factors” to “word processing” via a variance decomposition?
-We could surely extract some nontrivial correlations from that, but it would be hard to argue we were approaching this analysis with the most effective tools.
-Worse, imagine that we had to pick “sides” and choose which one was “more important”.
+First question: When does asking, e.g., “which is more important, nature or nurture?” gain us a useful perspective, or research question?
+Never.
+You need to refine it.
+To recycle a common analogy, imagine a computer science where the central questions were ones like: “can do word processing on my laptop because of hardware or because of software?”.
+This kind of muddy thinking will have us trying to discern the contribution of “hardware factors” versus “software factors” to “word processing” via a variance decomposition, which is clearly a waste of time.
+We could surely extract some correlations from that, but it will sbe purely decorative.
 Anyway, you get the drift.
+Careful here.